Honkware/python-reset/README.md

 # Python Reset

-A PowerShell script to uninstall and reinstall the latest stable version of Python on Windows.
+A PowerShell script to uninstall all instances of Python on Windows.

 **⚠️ Warning: This method might not be foolproof and could potentially remove other programs that have "Python" in their names.
 It's recommended to double-check the list of programs before proceeding.**